-This Organization specializes in developing a complete set of methodologies , tools ( GIS and remote Sensing maps, Aerial survey Drones and UAVs, GPS survey apps and instruments, socioeconomic survey apps, Key-informant interviews survey apps, Focus Groups, etc.), Guidelines, and processes of comprehensive climate risk and vulnerability assessment( CRVA), multi-hazard risk assessment, post-disaster damage/loss, needs assessment (PDNA), Rapid-PDNA, and sector level assessments, etc.
+This Organization specializes in developing a complete set of methodologies and tools ( GIS and remote Sensing maps, Aerial survey Drones and UAVs, GPS survey apps and instruments, socioeconomic survey apps, Key-informant interviews survey apps, Focus Groups, etc.), guidelines and conduct climate and multi-hazard risk and vulnerability assessment, database development and provide tailormade risk repository for supporting climate vulnerable sector department to develop their risk-informed planning process.
+We diagnose the country-level and sector-level risk assessment capacity, tools, methodology, process, and provide a complete set of guidelines and methods of comprehensive climate risk and vulnerability assessment( CRVA), multi-hazard risk assessment, post-disaster damage/loss, needs assessment (PDNA), Rapid-PDNA, etc.

-This Organization specializes in developing CRVA database (online geospatial & physical database with Oracle, MSSQL, PostgreSQL, MySQL, MongoDB, etc.), repository (with database server) , GIS risk atlas, GIS maps on climate risk ranked being distibuted over the administrative layers of the county, developing multi-hazard maps/hazard prone maps, showing multi-hazard and climate hotspot, etc.
+This Organization specializes in developing CRVA database (online geospatial & physical database with Oracle, MSSQL, PostgreSQL, MySQL, MongoDB, etc.), repository (with database server) , GIS risk atlas, GIS maps on climate risk ranked by administrative layers of the county, developing multi-hazard maps/hazard prone maps, showing multi-hazard and climate hotspot, etc.

-This Organization specializes in local government system, local govenece, capacity building in climate risk governance of all sector deparment(extension), diagnosing current Disaster Risk Management (DRM) planning paradigms, and providing one-stop solutions on multi-hazard preparedness, response, and recovery planning, sector-level and integrated climate change adaptation (CCA) local government planning and budgeting system, Disaster Risk Reduction (DRR), Nature-based Solution (NbS), Locally led adaptation (LLA) planning, scheme/project/intervention design, implementation, monitoring mechanism, and result reporting system, etc.
+This Organization specializes in local government capacity building in climate risk governance, diagnosing current Disaster Risk Management (DRM) planning paradigms, and providing one-stop solutions on multi-hazard preparedness, response, and recovery planning, sector-level and integrated climate change adaptation (CCA) local government planning and budgeting system, CCA, Disaster Risk Reduction (DRR), Nature-based Solution (NbS), Locally led adaptation (LLA), etc.

 MHEWC provides consultancy (least cost) support services to country-level national disaster management organizations (NDMO), the National Meteorological and Hydrological Organization (NMHS), the National Met Agency, Sector Ministries, and Departments in the following technical areas;